 She Worms Composting

-I asked him, “Aren’t you going to rake the grass-clippings and remove them?”
+Puzzled, I asked, “Aren’t you going to rake and remove the clippings?”

 After cooking Thanksgiving 2023 I realized how much food scraps I accumulated.
 The lightbulb went off.
 This is where food scrapping could be impactful.
 I called SheWorms Composting to discuss.
 Racquel provided me w/ a countertop and outdoor collection bins.
 I started with onion peels, fruit & vegetable skins, tea bags & other compostable food scraps.